swarmfarm/GeoJSON-Validation/README.md

 ### isGeoJSONObject(geoJSON, callback)
 Checks if an object is a [GeoJSON Object](http://geojson.org/geojson-spec.html#geojson-objects).

+### isGeometryObject(geoJSON, callback)
+Checks if an object is a [Geometry Object](http://geojson.org/geojson-spec.html#geometry-objects)

 ### isPosition(array, callback)
 Checks if an array is a [Position](http://geojson.org/geojson-spec.html#positions)

-### isGeometryObject(geoJSON, callback)
-Checks if an object is a [Geometry Object](http://geojson.org/geojson-spec.html#geometry-objects)

 ### isPoint(geoJSON, callback)
 Checks if an object is a [Point](http://geojson.org/geojson-spec.html#point)

 ### isMultiPointCoor(array, callback)
-Checks an array can be interperted as coordinates for a MultiPoint
+Checks if an array can be interperted as coordinates for a MultiPoint

 ### isMultiPoint(geoJSON, callback)
 Checks if an object is a [MultiPoint](http://geojson.org/geojson-spec.html#multipoint)